vedph/pythia/docs/cli.md

 ## Pythia Factory Provider

-A Pythia factory provider is a simple class implementing interface `IPythiaFactoryProvider`, which gets a profile and a connection string, and returns a Pythia factory with its dependency injection properly configured for the set of components you will need.
+A Pythia factory provider is a class implementing interface `IPythiaFactoryProvider`, which gets a profile and a connection string, and returns a Pythia factory with its dependency injection properly configured for the set of components you will need.

 To avoid rebuilding the CLI tool whenever you want to use a new provider, the tool instantiates its provider as a plugin.
 All the providers are stored in the tool's `plugins` folder, each under its own subdirectory.
 Each of these subdirectories is named after the plugin's DLL file name.

-For instance, the plugin(s) library `Pythia.Cli.Plugin.Standard.dll` should be placed in a subfolder of this folder named `Pythia.Cli.Plugin.Standard`, together with all its required files.
-Inside this assembly, there is a single plugin (=provider implementation), tagged (with `TagAttribute`) as `factory-provider.standard`.
-When no plugin is specified, the CLI tool looks for the plugin with this tag and uses it as its factory provider.
+For instance, the plugin(s) library `Pythia.Cli.Plugin.X.dll` should be placed in a subfolder of this folder named `Pythia.Cli.Plugin.X`, together with all its required files.
+Inside this assembly, there will be a single plugin (=provider implementation), tagged (with `TagAttribute`) as `factory-provider.X`.

+If you don't specify any options, the tool will just use the default Pythia factory provider, which uses all the stock plugins.

 If you want to use a different provider, just build your own library, place its binaries under the proper subfolder in the `plugins` directory, and add the `-t` (tag) parameter to the commands requiring it to tell the CLI to use the plugin with that tag.